CIBC-Internal/python/Doc/library/symtable.rst

    .. method:: get_namespace()

       Return the namespace bound to this name.
-If more than one namespace is bound, a :exc:`ValueError` is raised.
+If more than one or no namespace is bound to this name, a :exc:`ValueError` is raised.